 AI: What are HERE Technologies’ overall strategy and vision for the future?

 There is a big focus on the concept of software-defined vehicles.
 Software design for the car of the future will focus on both the passengers and driver.
 That means enhanced infotainment systems.
-What we also see is the integration of all driver safety systems into a single stack instead of one stack for navigation, and another for autonomous driving.
+What we also see is the integration of driver safety systems, which could be built into a single stack instead of one stack for navigation, and another for autonomous driving.

 The other trend will be for OEMs to make money out of the services provided in a software-defined car.
 And then connectivity is going to be even more important.
 5G needs to be available at a global scale in order to be support these exciting technical innovations.